MetroWest Community Fed. Credit Union Data Breach Impact Surpasses 20k People

 The cybercriminal group known as Akira claimed responsibility for the attack, which they executed using ransomware and later publicized on the Tor network on Oct.
 25, 2025.

-This breach is significant in both scope and severity.
 The compromised data includes a wide range of personally identifiable information (PII): names, addresses, telephone numbers, Social Security numbers, full financial account numbers, debit card numbers and driver’s license numbers.
-The attackers also claimed to have obtained client documents such as driver’s licenses, birth and death certificates, financial and accounting records, court case information and employee personal files.

-MetroWest Community Federal Credit Union disclosed the data breach to the Massachusetts Attorney General's office on Dec.
+MetroWest Community Federal Credit Union disclosed the data breach to the Massachusetts and Vermont (updated in March 2026) attorneys general offices starting on Dec.
 29, 2025.
-Impacted individuals have been notified by mail.
+Additionally, the company posted a notice of the incident to its website.

 MetroWest Community Federal Credit Union's response

-MetroWest Community Federal Credit Union responded to the breach by immediately securing its systems and engaging cybersecurity experts to investigate the incident.
+MetroWest Community Federal Credit Union responded to the breach by securing its systems and engaging cybersecurity experts to investigate the incident.
 The credit union is working with law enforcement and continues to review the affected data to determine the full scope of the breach.
 To support those impacted, MetroWest is offering complimentary access to Experian IdentityWorks for 24 months.

 If you receive notification from MetroWest Community Federal Credit Union about this breach, you may want to: